 2013-14: Kujawinski attended his first NHL camp with New Jersey before returning to Kingston — battling through injuries in his third OHL season.
 He scored 23 goals with 18 assists in 45 regular season games and was plus-3 with 39 penalty minutes.
 Eight of his goals were scored on the power play.
 The Frontenacs finished second in the East Division; falling to Peterborough in overtime of the decisive Game 7 in their first round series.
 Kujawinski scored 1 goal with 1 assist and was minus-5 with 2 penalty minutes in seven playoff games.

 Kujawinski is a big centre with the potential to take over games.
 While he plays a physical style, he is a dynamic skater with a pretty good shot.
 He has also become good at the face-off circle.
 His biggest flaw is consistency.
 He is very difficult to stop when he is on his game.
-However, against more seasoned teams and players, he was very inconsistent.
-Last season, there were notable times where he struggled to string together good shifts.
+However, against more seasoned teams and players, he has been inconsistent.
+There are times where he struggles to string together good shifts.
 Another area he can improve upon is his foot speed.